 Patients with either disorder should be evaluated medically for disorders that can contribute (eg, with blood tests for anemia and iron deficiency and with hepatic and renal function tests).

-For RLS, numerous drugs (eg, dopaminergic drugs, benzodiazepines, anticonvulsants, vitamins and minerals) are used.
+For restless legs syndrome and periodic limb movement disorder, numerous drugs (eg, dopaminergic drugs, benzodiazepines, antiseizure drugs, vitamins and minerals) are used.

-Pramipexole 0.125 mg po is given 2 h before onset of moderate to severe symptoms and is increased, as needed, by 0.125 mg po q 2 nights until symptoms are relieved (maximum dose 0.5 mg).
+Pramipexole 0.125 mg is given orally 2 hours before onset of moderate to severe symptoms and is increased, as needed, by 0.125 mg orally every 2 nights until symptoms are relieved (maximum dose 0.5 mg).

-Ropinirole 0.25 mg po is given 1 to 3 h before onset of symptoms and is increased, as needed, by 0.25 mg nightly (maximum dose 4 mg).
+Ropinirole 0.25 mg is given orally 1 to 3 hours before onset of symptoms and is increased, as needed, by 0.25 mg nightly (maximum dose 4 mg).

-The rotigotine patch (1 mg/24 h) is initially applied any time during the day; dosage is increased as needed by 1 mg/24 h at weekly intervals, up to 3 mg/24 h.
+The rotigotine patch (1 mg/24 hours) is initially applied any time during the day; dosage is increased as needed by 1 mg/24 hours at weekly intervals, up to 3 mg/24 hours.

 Levodopa/carbidopa may be used, but other drugs, which are less likely to cause augmentation and rebound symptoms, are usually preferred.

 Gabapentin may help relieve RLS symptoms and is used when RLS is accompanied by pain.
-Dosingbegins with 300 mg at bedtime and can be increased by 300 mg weekly (maximum dose 900 mg po tid).
-However, this drug is not approved for the treatment of RLS.
+Dosing begins with 300 mg at bedtime and can be increased by 300 mg weekly (maximum dose 900 mg orally 3 times a day).
+However, gabapentin is not approved for the treatment of RLS.

-Pregabalin, a nondopaminergic α2δ ligand, may help relieve RLS symptoms; augmentation is less likely to occur than with pramipexole.
+Pregabalin, a nondopaminergic alpha-2-delta ligand, may help relieve RLS symptoms; augmentation is less likely to occur than with pramipexole.
 Pregabalin may also be useful for RLS accompanied by pain.
-For RLS, a dose of 300 mg once/day has been used.
+For RLS, a dose of 300 mg once a day has been used.
 Dizziness and somnolence are the most common adverse effects.
 However, use of this drug to treat RLS has not been extensively studied.

-Benzodiazepines may improve sleep continuity but do not reduce limb movements; they should be used cautiously to avoid tolerance and daytime sleepiness.
+Benzodiazepines may improve sleep continuity but do not reduce limb movements; they should be used cautiously to avoid tolerance, exacerbation of sleep apnea (if present), and daytime sleepiness.

-Ferritin levels should be obtained, and if levels are low (< 50 μg/L), supplementation with ferrous sulfate 325 mg plus 100 to 200 mg of vitamin C at bedtime is warranted.
-Patients should exercise good sleep hygiene.
+Ferritin levels should be obtained, and if levels are low (< 50 mcg/L), supplementation with ferrous sulfate 325 mg plus 100 to 200 mg of vitamin C at bedtime is warranted.

 PLMD is repetitive twitching or kicking of the lower or upper extremities during sleep, often interrupting nocturnal sleep and causing excessive daytime sleepiness.